 Our TransCon linkers are reversible linkers that enable the transient conjugation of a broad range of therapeutics, including proteins, peptides and small molecules, to our TransCon carriers.
-We have a large library of TransCon linkers that are applicable to various types of parent drugs, and that can be tailored to achieve half-life extension enabling daily, weekly, monthly and half-yearly dosing.
+We have a large library of TransCon linkers that are applicable to various types of parent drugs, and that can be tailored to achieve half-life extension enabling daily, weekly, monthly and half-yearly dosing, and customize the pharmacokinetic, or PK, profile for each individual product candidate to optimize therapeutic effect.
 TransCon linkers are self-cleaving through a process called intra-molecular assisted cleavage, which causes the linker to release the unmodified parent drug.
 We can tailor the release properties of the linker to a given therapeutic indication and parent drug by modifying the linker structures.
 We believe the self-cleaving process of our linker avoids many of the shortcomings of conventional prodrug technologies, which often depend on metabolic processes, such as enzymatic degradation, to convert the prodrug into the active drug.
 The rate of metabolic conversion of prodrugs in these types of processes may differ between patients, and even within different tissues in the same patient.
 As a result, conventional prodrugs do not offer predictable release of the parent drug.
 Our TransCon linkers predictably release an unmodified active parent drug at predetermined rates governed by physiological pH and temperature conditions, which are tightly regulated in the body.
-Consequently, we can design our linkers to release the drug at predictable rates.
+Consequently, we can design our prodrugs to release the unmodified parent drug at predictable rates.